1coderookie/BSB-LPB-LAN_EN/docs/chap01.md

 *The PCB of the BSB-LPB-LAN adapter, fully assembled, mounted on an Arduino Mega 2560 plus LAN shield.*

-Note:
+*Note:*
 The adapter could also be used with a Raspberry Pi 2.
-Therefore you have to make sure you are using the additional circuits and parts (see [schematic](appendix_a1.md)).
+Therefore you have to make sure you are using different pin headers, the additional circuits and parts (see [schematic](appendix_a1.md)).
 In that case you also have to use a different software than BSB-LAN: [bsb_gateway](https://github.com/loehnertj/bsbgateway) by J. Loehnert.
 **Here no support is given about bsb_gateway, this manual is only about BSB-LAN!**

 For those users who want to use the adapter with an RPi and an old controller with PPS, D. Spinelli wrote a Python script [PPS-monitor](https://github.com/dspinellis/PPS-monitor).